Open source tools

 ZIM-wiki export templates

 Zim-wiki is a graphical text editor to notes in the form of wiki pages.
 A great feature of Zim-wiki is that you can easily export the notebook (or part of it) as a website.
 You can thereby use export templates to determine how the webpages will look like.
-The current website is an example of an website written in Zim (with some scripted post-processing).
 Below you can find export templates that you can use for your own websites.

 Template to export your Zim notebook as a responsive/adaptive website that can be viewed in desktop and mobile devices alike.
 We use this template ourself for the Vegetationmap4africa website and for our tutorials.Github page